 The HSE review of SlipAlert appears in Contemporary Ergonomics 2005, published for the Ergonomics Society by Taylor and Francis.
 The paper is, “Roller Coaster Slip Tests Putting Slip Testing Back on the Rails!” by Hallas, Shaw, Lemon & Thorpe.
 They tested SlipAlert on 22 types of flooring, including terrazzo,VCT, parquet, linoleum, ceramic and quarry tile, wood, concrete, natural stone, and mosaic.
 Their comments:

 “…a quick slipperiness test that actually works.
 In terms of operation, SlipAlert is very simple and user friendly.”

-British Standards has now made the SlipAlert test part of BS8204 to measure floor friction.
+British Standards then made the SlipAlert test part of BS 8204 to measure floor friction for in-situ floors.

 The Australian government’s CSIRO is Australia’s national science agency and one of the largest and most diverse scientific research organizations in the world, with more than 75 years of excellence in scientific research.
 They tested 30 surfaces with SlipAlert.
 From “Slip resistance, Maintenance and Social Responsibility,” published in Tile Today by Richard Bowman of CSIRO’s construction division:

 “A valuable new tool”